windmills and forest

 Reporting methodology – key facts

-• For facilities (electricity and heating) and commuting data, extrapolations are used where no actual data is available, to ensure 100% coverage.
+• For facilities (electricity and heating) and commuting data, extrapolations are used where no actual data is available, to ensure 100 percent coverage.
 Extrapolations are based on regional, global or country average intensity factors for electricity, heating, or commuting behavior (respectively).

 • For larger offices (greater than 250 headcounts), where waste data is not reported, an extrapolation is applied based on global average intensity factors.